elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 Over all, it went exceedingly well in my eyes.
 We came to a conclusion that GNOME _could_ support some amount of styling if it were well-defined and well documented—right now, the only real "documentation" is Adwaita's behavior itself.
 This definition and documentation work would also directly benefit apps as well, as they could use the documented styles to do more interesting custom styles that would be supported in Adwaita as well as any "compatible" stylesheets.
 This is actually pretty similar to elementary OS, where we have publicly-exported variables, the color palette, and Granite style classes for apps to do custom styling.

-We agreed that there are really three areas when it comes to custom styling: the "supported" styles (currently nothing, but hopefully soon a handful of public variables, color palette, colored headerbars, etc.), "upstreamable" styles (i.e. something that a vendor or app wants to be supported but currently is not), and "here be dragons" which is everything else that's explicitly unsupported.
+We agreed that there are really three areas when it comes to custom styling:

+1. **"Supported"** styles (currently nothing, but hopefully soon a handful of public variables, color palette, colored headerbars, etc.),
+2. **"Upstreamable"** styles (i.e. stylistic changes or something that a vendor or app wants to be supported but currently is not), and
+3. **"Here be dragons"** which is everything else that's explicitly unsupported.

 But at least agreeing on the three areas, it means GNOME can work to increase the supported styling and downstreams can work on upstreaming, ultimately reducing the "dragons" area.

 Interestingly, Yaru (the Ubuntu GTK stylesheet) is already based on Adwaita (the GNOME GTK stylesheet), using a build-time variable system that the Yaru developers put together.
 They even demoed a Pop!\_OS inspired set of variables that does express much of the same branding as the official Pop!\_OS stylesheet without much work.
 Some of this work may get upstreamed into Adwaita itself, and I've been sharing our experiences with publicly-exported variables in elementary OS to enable our unique features like per-app accent colors and branded headerbars.

 I'm currently [helping lead this effort within GNOME](https://discourse.gnome.org/t/gtk-adwaita-and-vendor-styles/1641), and as this work continues, we'll try to share and upstream as much of our work from elementary OS as possible.
+Tobias also has a good write-up of this BoF in [his blog post](https://blogs.gnome.org/tbernard/2019/09/05/guadec-2019/) if you'd like a bit more detail.

 ### Flatpak Donations/Store